 Section 2 provides 10 Trending Ideas when it comes to the future of work that affect youth and employers.
 It offers a high-level summary of the trend and some questions to consider as you navigate that idea in your own life.
 Section 3 provides you with stories and reflections from real people - like you - who are currently navigating the future of work.
 It captures their responses to the trending ideas and offers perspectives on bringing these ideas to life in the present-day context.

 Section 4 includes a list of 10 Useful Resources for both youth and employers to help you take the learning from this guide further - and to start taking action.

 The text of this guide has also been informed by research conducted through a Literature Review as well as a Survey of Youth and Employers in 2022.
+In December 2021, 300 youth and 350 employers completed an online survey on their perspectives about the future of work.
 To dive deeper into those resources you can access them here: